 What is Bank Transfer Fraud?

-Phishing is a type of money transfer scam that refers to fraudsters asking victims for personal details via email, such as passwords and bank account details, etc. In this form of bank transfer fraud, phishers pose as legitimate companies or imitate trusted contacts such as the victim’s bank to trick the victim into handing over sensitive information that can be used to hack their bank account and make unauthorised transfers into the fraudster’s account.
+Phishing is a type of money transfer scam where fraudsters ask victims for personal details via email, such as passwords and bank account details.
+In this form of bank transfer fraud, phishers pose as legitimate companies or imitate trusted contacts, such as the victim’s bank, to trick the victim into handing over sensitive information.
+This sensitive information can then be used to hack the victim’s bank account and make unauthorised transfers into the fraudster’s account.

 Lottery and Sweeps